notesforgrowth/notesforgrowth.github.io/_posts/2018-8-8-Hacking-Growth.md

 One of the prerequisites, that the authors call out for effective "growth hacking", is to pull in team members from across disciplinary boundaries.
 These cross-functional teams are most effective when they collaborate across all phases of their customer lifecycle funnel.

 ### 2. Must-Have Experiences
 Very often "growth hacking" teams start out with one idea as to what their "must-have" experience is only to have customer data revel it is something very different than they originally assumed.
-As noted above, the keys to driving growth are to understand what your "core value" is or should be for your "core market" and "why".
+The keys to driving growth are to understand what your "core value" is or should be for your "core market" and "why".

 Achieving product/market fit is when you align your "must have" experience to your core market.